open-ephys/ONI/source/api/liboni/onidriver.rst

     Sets an internal option specific to the driver translator.
 Called directly by :c:func:`oni_set_driver_opt`.
     If no such options exist in a specific driver this can be an empty function returning :macro:`ONI_EINVALOPT`.

-    :param driver_ctx: Context handling the device driver translator state
+    :param driver_ctx: Context handling the device driver translator state.

-    :param driver_option: Option index to set, specific to the device driver translator
+    :param driver_option: Option index to set, specific to the device driver translator.

-    :param value: buffer containing data to be written to ``driver_option``
+    :param value: buffer containing data to be written to ``driver_option``.

     :param option_len: Size of ``value`` buffer (including terminating null character, if applicable) in bytes.